 Because of the potential volatility of propane prices, the market price for propane could fall below the price at which we purchased it, which could adversely affect gross margin or render sales from inventory unprofitable.
 Propane is available from numerous sources, including integrated international oil companies, independent refiners and independent wholesalers.
 We purchase propane from a variety of suppliers under supply contracts and on the spot market.
-The major portion of propane purchased by us is produced domestically representing approximately 94% in fiscal 2001.
-To the extent that we purchase propane from Canadian sources, approximately 6% in fiscal 2001, our propane business will be subject to risks of disruption in foreign supply.
+The major portion of propane purchased by us is produced domestically representing approximately 94% in fiscal 2000.
+To the extent that we purchase propane from Canadian sources, approximately 6% in fiscal 2000, our propane business will be subject to risks of disruption in foreign supply.
 We attempt to minimize inventory risks by purchasing propane on a short-term basis.
 During periods of low demand for propane, which generally occur during the summer months, we have on occasion purchased, and may purchase in the future, large volumes of propane at relatively attractive prices for storage in our 21 million gallon Indiana underground storage facility for future resale.
 We may from time to time engage in transactions, such as options or fixed price contracts to purchase propane, to hedge product costs in an attempt to reduce cost volatility.
-To date, however, the level of these activities has not been significant and we are currently engaged to only a minor extent in these transactions.
+To date, the level of these activities has not been significant and we are currently engaged to only a minor extent for these transactions.

 Inflation increases our operating and administrative costs.
-We attempt to limit the effects of inflation on our operations through cost control efforts, productivity improvement and increases in gross profit margins, however, we cannot assure you that our efforts will be successful.
+We attempt to limit the effects of inflation on our operations through cost control efforts, productivity improvement and increases in gross profit margins.

-If We Do Not Make Acquisitions on Economically Acceptable Terms, Our Future Financial Performance Will Be Limited
+If We Do not Make Acquisitions on Economically Acceptable Terms, Our Future Financial Performance Will Be Limited

 Neither the propane nor the home heating oil industry is a growth industry because of increased competition from alternative energy sources.
 A significant portion of our growth in the past decade has been directly tied to the success of our acquisition programs.
 Accordingly, our future financial performance will depend on our ability to continue to make acquisitions at attractive prices.
 We cannot assure you that we will be able to identify attractive acquisition candidates, whether in the home heating oil or propane sector, in the future or that we will be able to acquire businesses on economically acceptable terms.
 In particular, competition for acquisitions in the propane business has intensified and become more costly.
-Factors that may adversely affect our propane and home heating acquisition may involve potential risks, including:
+Factors that may adversely affect our propane and home heating oil operating and financial results, such as warm weather patterns, may limit our access to capital and adversely affect our ability to make acquisitions.
+Any acquisition may involve potential risks, including:

-- . an increase in our indebtedness; - . the inability to integrate the operations of the acquired business; - the inability to successfully expand our operations into new territories; - the diversion of management's attention from other business concerns; and - an excess of customer loss or loss of key employees from the acquired business.
+- . an increase in our indebtedness; - . the inability to integrate the operations of the acquired business; - . the inability to successfully expand our operations into new territories; - . the diversion of management's attention from other business concerns; and - . an excess of customer loss or loss of key employees from the acquired